geotrev/bulba/README.md

 ### Render

-You can render HTML into your component shadow root by creating the method `render`, which should return stringified HTML (it can also be a template string):
+Use the `render` method and return stringified HTML (it can also be a template string):

 ```js
 render() {